-With the right success message, you can take advantage of that opportunity to deepen that new relationship even more.
+With the right success message, you can take advantage of that opportunity to deepen the new relationship even further.

 So, what kind of success message options do Bloom and OptinMonster give you so you can take advantage of this opportunity?